bigsmoke/angel/README.md

 ```

 Relationships are themselves angels.
 Does that mean that it's turtles all the way down?
 Yes, every‘thing’ within the Angel system is an angel.

+An angel can only be used as a relationship when it derives from `angel nexus` somehow.
+(More about inheritance later.)

 ## Stepping, left and right